 Use of Fitness Trackers to Decrease Occupational Sitting Time for Patients with Type 2 Diabetes

-Combining the use of interviews, SMS reminders, counseling with specialist medical staff and activity tracking with the Garmin vívofit® 3, the research team was able to confirm the feasibility of stepwise goal-setting together with personalization of mHealth intervention for reduced workplace sitting.
+Combining the use of interviews, SMS reminders, counselling with specialist medical staff and activity tracking with the Garmin vívofit® 3, the research team was able to confirm the feasibility of stepwise goal-setting together with personalisation of mHealth intervention for reduced workplace sitting.

 The use of the vívofit 3 allowed participants to track activity, automatically set goals, receive activity prompts and see when targets had been achieved.
 In doing so, participants experienced benefits, including:

 - Self-monitoring and awareness leading to increased self-confidence